 '''

-zman policy-create new_policy_name policy_xml_filename.xml

-For example, to create a policy named yahoo, use the following command:

-zman policy-create yahoo google.xml
+zman policy-create new_policy_name policy_xml_filename.xml For example, to create the yahoo policy, use the following command: zman policy-create yahoo google.xml

 '''

-3.12.2 Creating a Policy with Content
+2.10.2 Creating a Policy with Content

 1 Create a policy in ZENworks Control Center.

 For example, use ZENworks Control Center to create a Printer policy of type iPrint called iPrint Policy that automatically installs an iPrint driver from the driver.zip file provided as the policy content, and configures an iPrint printer on the device.